Alaska House backs off sanctions for Oath Keepers legislator

-JUNEAU, Alaska (AP) — Alaska House leaders on Friday backed away from a proposal to strip committee assignments from a lawmaker who has acknowledged being a member of the far-right organization Oath Keepers.
+JUNEAU, Alaska — Alaska House leaders on Friday backed away from a proposal to strip committee assignments from a lawmaker who has acknowledged being a member of the far-right organization Oath Keepers.
 For now, they plan to hold at least one hearing on the group.

 House Majority Leader Chris Tuck said members had been prepared earlier this week to vote on the proposal but said it was “questionable” whether the votes were there to remove Republican Rep. David Eastman of Wasilla from committees.